$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 \subsection{Calorimetry}

 In Fig.~\ref{fig:HC_zf}(a) we show the temperature dependence of the specific heat capacity in \dmnrc (note the logarithmic scale).
 We focus on the low-temperature regime $T \lesssim 4$~K, where the lattice is frozen and only magnetic degrees of freedom remain.
 There is a broad upturn in $C_p(T)$ around $\theta_{\rm CW}$, which we associate with the onset of short-range magnetic correlations.
 It develops into a plateau between 1~K and 0.2~K, followed by a sharp anomaly indicative of a phase transition to magnetic long-range order.
-The latter takes place in two steps: Zooming in close to the critical region reveals both a shoulder feature at $T_{\rm N1} = 0.23$~K and a sharp peak at $T_{\rm N2} = 0.215$~K. In the ordered phase, the heat capacity fits either to a (gapless) power-law $C_p \propto T^x$ with $x \approx 4.5$, or to an activated behavior $C_p \propto e^{-\Delta/T}$ with $\Delta \approx 0.5$~K. While such a strong power-law seems rather unlikely to capture the physics at hand, a small excitation gap $\sim 0.5$~K would be consistent with the magnetic energy scale, perhaps pointing to some anisotropies that break the $\mathcal{O}(3)$ symmetry in spin-space.
-The change in magnetic entropy $\Delta S = \int C_p/T$ [see Fig.~\ref{fig:HC_zf}(b)] is extracted through numerical integration of the heat capacity data.
+The latter takes place in two steps: Zooming in close to the critical region reveals both a shoulder feature at $T_{\rm N1} = 0.23$~K and a sharp peak at $T_{\rm N2} = 0.215$~K. In the ordered phase, the heat capacity fits either to a (gapless) power-law $C_p \propto T^x$ with $x \approx 4.5$, or to an activated behavior $C_p \propto e^{-\Delta/T}$ with $\Delta \approx 0.5$~K. While such a strong power-law exponent seems rather unphysical, a small excitation gap of order $\sim 0.5$~K is consistent with the magnetic energy scale.
+This points to a gapped ground state, perhaps hinting at some anisotropy terms that break the $\mathcal{O}(3)$ symmetry in spin-space.
+The total change in entropy $\Delta S = \int C_p/T$ [see Fig.~\ref{fig:HC_zf}(b)] is extracted through numerical integration of the heat capacity data.
 It reaches a plateau around 4~K, nicely extrapolating to $R \ln(2)$ as expected for $j_{\rm eff} = 1/2$ degrees of freedom.

 In an axial magnetic field $\mathbf{H \parallel c}$, the two transitions at $T_{\rm N1}$ and $T_{\rm N2}$ begin to separate [see temperature scans in Fig.~\ref{fig:HC_field}(a)].
 Magnetic order is enhanced by small applied fields, creating a reentrant bulge in the phase diagram with a maximal ordering temperature $T_{\rm N1}^{\rm max} \approx 0.3$~K. Meanwhile, $T_{\rm N2}$ moves towards lower temperatures and becomes suppressed, disappearing completely around 1.3~T. A small anomaly re-emerges above 1.6~T and seems to meet the main transition line at a bicritical point near $\mu_0 H_{\rm bc} \approx 2.2$~T. At higher fields, we observe an additional pre-saturation phase, evident in field scans such as Fig.~\ref{fig:HC_field}(c) as two consecutive anomalies around 2.65 and 2.95~T. Finally, above 3.2~T we enter the pseudospin polarized regime where specific heat becomes gapped.
 We summarize this in the preliminary phase diagram shown in Fig.~\ref{fig:HC_field}(b), reminiscent of the 2D Heisenberg TLAF \cite{chubukovQuantumTheoryAntiferromagnet1991a, seabraPhaseDiagramClassical2011, yamamotoQuantumPhaseDiagram2014} except for the extra pre-saturation phase.
 The spin gap increases linearly with field [white squares, denoting the Schottky maximum positions in $C_p(T,H)$].
 A fit to $T_{\rm max} \propto (H - H_{\rm sat})^{z\nu}$ yields a saturation field $H_{\rm sat} = 3.20(2)$~T and crossover exponent $z\nu = 1.15(5)$ for the proximate quantum critical point.